Home » Recipes » Whole Wheat Dark Chocolate Coconut Brownies | Dairy Free + Nut Free!

 What Type of Chocolate Should I Use?

 For this recipe, we highly recommend using a high quality (no baking chips!) dark or a bittersweet chocolate!
-Both have very similar health benefits and taste amazing with the coconut.
-Anywhere from 60% – 70% works wonderfully with this recipe.
+Both are not too sweet and taste amazing with the coconut.
+Anywhere from 60% – 70% works wonderfully for this recipe.

 Whole Wheat vs White Whole Wheat

-When it comes to whole wheat flours, the difference is very little!
-They both bake the same way and have the same health benefits.
-Where they stray apart is flavor.
-White whole wheat has a weaker flavor than traditional whole wheat.
+When it comes to these two versions of whole wheat flour, the difference is very little!
+They both bake the same way.
+The difference is the flavor.
+White whole wheat has a milder taste than traditional whole wheat.
 So, if you’re just trying whole wheat baking for the first time, you might want to try white whole wheat!

 How To Tell When Brownies Are Perfectly Baked